brokenax3/onebliss.vim/README.md

 I saw bliss and thought, this looks nice.
 However, the syntax highlighting was not as complete as onedark (daily driver colourscheme).

+Probably not the best idea for readability but it looks nice.

 # Preview

 Some engineering notes that I read on a daily basis.